cockroachdb/docs/v22.1/show-trace.md

 You can use `SHOW TRACE FOR SESSION` to debug why a query is not performing as expected, to add more information to bug reports, or to generally learn more about how CockroachDB works.

-{{site.data.alerts.callout_info}}
-Statement traces can be obtained in plaintext, JSON, and [Jaeger-compatible](query-behavior-troubleshooting.html#visualize-statement-traces-in-jaeger) formats by activating [statement diagnostics](ui-statements-page.html#diagnostics) on the DB Console Statements Page or running [`EXPLAIN ANALYZE (DEBUG)`](explain-analyze.html#debug-option).
+A [statement diagnostics bundle](ui-statements-page.html#diagnostics) contains statement traces in plaintext, JSON, and [Jaeger-compatible](query-behavior-troubleshooting.html#visualize-statement-traces-in-jaeger) format.
-{{site.data.alerts.end}}

 ## Usage overview

-`SHOW TRACE FOR SESSION` returns messages and timing information for all statements recorded during a session.
-It's important to note the following:

-- `SHOW TRACE FOR SESSION` only returns the most recently recorded traces, or for a currently active recording of traces.
+`SHOW TRACE FOR SESSION` returns messages and timing information for all statements recorded during a session.  `SHOW TRACE FOR SESSION` returns only the most recently recorded traces.

-    - To start recording traces during a session, enable the `tracing` session variable via [`SET tracing = on;`](set-vars.html#set-tracing).
-    - To stop recording traces during a session, disable the `tracing` session variable via [`SET tracing = off;`](set-vars.html#set-tracing).
+To start recording traces during a session, enable the `tracing` session variable via [`SET tracing = on;`](set-vars.html#set-tracing).
+To stop recording traces during a session, disable the `tracing` session variable via [`SET tracing = off;`](set-vars.html#set-tracing).

-- Recording traces during a session does not effect the execution of any statements traced.
+Recording traces during a session does not effect the execution of any statements traced.
 This means that errors encountered by statements during a recording are returned to clients.
 CockroachDB will [automatically retry](transactions.html#automatic-retries) individual statements (considered implicit transactions) and multi-statement transactions sent as a single batch when [retry errors](transactions.html#error-handling) are encountered due to contention.
 Also, clients will receive retry errors required to handle [client-side retries](transactions.html#client-side-intervention).
 As a result, traces of all transaction retries will be captured during a recording.

 ## Required privileges